BruxinCore/CalamityKernel-spacewar/README.md

-# Unofficial DerpFest Spacewar Kernel
+# Unofficial NOS3.0 Spacewar Kernel

 # How to Use
 ## When using booti.img